ShawnMcCool/vagrant-chef/README.md

     $ phpunit

+### Troubleshooting

+There is a known Mac issue with VirtualBox crashing your VMs.
+[Here are more details and the solution.](https://www.virtualbox.org/ticket/11649)

 ### How you can help!

 I've made many annotations of issues in the Vagrantfile example, each could use a solution.